CGum/uni-student-course-page-redesign/README.md

 This project was done to redesign the add/drop courses page of the UNBC website.
 Some of the code itself contains information about UNBC courses which is not available publicly so I will be removing those pieces from my code, which makes the website not function like it should.
 I will still put rest of the code on here for viewing though.

-The current style is very oldschool and lacks many useful functionalities.
+The current styleof the UNBC add/drop course page for students is very oldschool and lacks many useful functionalities.
 It is a pain to navigate through and this project fixes all the issues it has.

 The following image shows what we are working with currently